Blaize-Egelhof/P4-Genepool/README.md

     - Login Page
     - Logout Page
     - Ticket View (for standard users)
-    - Ticket View (for admin/staff users)
+    - Staff View (for admin/staff users)
     - Ticket Chat View (for both standard and staff users)

   - In order to make navigation easier and clear for users , Ive used clear bold white text over a blue background to create contrast, additionally each navigation link has a simple graphic to further clarify the function of the navigation link.